marrus-sh/Alrescha/DOCUMENTATION/Terms.md

 ##  Al·rishāʼ Extensions for Literals

 Al·rishāʼ supports a great deal many more datatypes than is required by <cite>RDF Interfaces</cite> or <cite>RDF/JS</cite>.
-The `[Ʃ͢.toPrimitive]()` prototype method converts those datatypes which have ECMAScript primitive equivalents into the corresponding value, and returns the `.nominalValue` otherwise.
+The `[Symbol.toPrimitive]()` prototype method converts those datatypes which have ECMAScript primitive equivalents into the corresponding value, and returns the `.nominalValue` otherwise.
 The supported datatypes are:

  +  `rdf:HTML` or `rdf:XMLLiteral`: